-- a) Verify that the distal and proximal stent radiopaque markers are distal and proximal to the target lesion. - b) Confirm that the introducer sheath is secure and will not move during deployment. - c) Remove the shipping lock.

-- d) To ensure the most accurate placement, firmly hold the black system stability sheath throughout deployment.
+- a) Verify that the distal and proximal stent ends are distal and proximal to the target lesion. - b) Confirm that the introducer sheath is secure and will not move during deployment. - c) Remove the shipping lock. - d) To ensure the most accurate placement, firmly hold the black system stability sheath throughout deployment.
 Note: Do NOT hold the silver stent delivery sheath at any time during deployment.
-DO NOT constrict the stent delivery sheath during stent deployment. - e) Initiate stent deployment by rotating the thumbwheel in the direction of the arrows while holding the handle in a fixed position.
-Note: If excessive force is felt during stent deployment, do not force the stent system.
-Remove the stent system as possible, and replace with a new unit. - f) While using fluoroscopy, maintain position of the distal and proximal stent radiopaque markers relative to the targeted site.
-Watch for the distal stent radiopaque markers to begin separating; separation of the distal stent radiopaque markers signals that the stent is deploying.
-Continue turning the thumbwheel until the distal end of the stent obtains complete wall apposition. - g) With distal end of the stent apposing the vessel wall, final deployment can be continued with the following methods (Fig. 3, 4, 5).
+DO NOT constrict the stent delivery sheath during stent deployment. - e) Initiate stent deployment by rotating the thumbwheel in the direction of the arrows while holding the handle in a fixed position. - Note: If excessive force is felt during stent deployment, do not force the stent system.
+Remove the stent system as possible, and replace with a new unit. - f) While using fluoroscopy, maintain position of the distal and proximal stent ends relative to the targeted site.
+Watch for the distal stent end to begin expanding; separation of the distal stent end signals that the stent is deploying.
+Continue turning the thumbwheel until the distal end of the stent obtains complete wall apposition.